 If you have a website for a business, it’s essential to maintain a good contact page so that (potential) customers can contact you or find your store.
-Not only is it detrimental to UX if your visitors end up struggling to contact you — you could lose out on sales, too.
+Not only is it detrimental to UX if your visitors struggle to contact you, but you could also lose out on sales.
 So it’s not good for you either!
-Here, we’ll mention five contact pages mistakes you should definitely try to avoid.
+Here, we’ll mention five contact page mistakes you should avoid.

 In our other post about great contact pages, we mention that the right content on this page can improve both user experience and SEO.
 In an earlier comment to that post, someone asked: “What do you think are the 5 most common mistakes on a website contact page?”
 A good question!
 We gave it some thought and ended up with this list of common mistakes that you want to avoid.
 Let’s dive straight in with number one.

 2. Just a form

 If your contact page consists of a form and nothing but a form, you are probably not meeting all of your visitors’ needs.
 Naturally, there will always be people that don’t understand the form.
 So it’s a good idea to provide a fallback option, like an email address or a phone number.

 - Your form is too long.
 People get lost or simply won’t take the time to fill out all the things you want to know.
 Keep forms short and clear.

 - Your form isn’t responsive.
 This ruins the mobile experience on your contact page.
 Labels might get lost, as a mobile browser will focus on the form fields.